How to Grow Your Ecommerce Business & Optimize for Sales

 - Run “buy one, get one” (BOGO) promotions, limited time sale items, free gift items.
 Limited time discounts usually incite FOMO (fear of missing out) in consumers, resulting in more sales.

-Test New Markets
+Expand Into New Geographical Markets

 If you are keen to test new markets, make sure to do your research on regulations per country, check if your ecommerce platform has the ability to localize depending on language and currency, and verify if your payment processor is capable of accepting payments in the country’s local currency.